rstropek/2025-11-04-copilot/.specification/04_read_data.md

 ## Read Data Frame

-* The application must read the dataset in [prosthetics_data.csv](../data/prosthetics_data.csv) at startup (note: it is large; nearly 100MB) into memory.
+* The application must read the dataset in [prosthetics_data.csv](../data/prosthetics_data.csv) at startup (note: it is large, nearly 100MB) into memory.
 You can assume that the data fits into memory easily.
+The git repository does not contain the full dataset.
+You can find a shortened version in [prosthetics_data_short.csv](../data/prosthetics_data_short.csv) (only for testing and development purposes).
-* The dataset must be stored in a Pandas DataFrame for further processing.
+* The dataset (full one, not the shortened version) must be stored in a Pandas DataFrame for further processing.
 * The dataset must be made accessible to the generated Python code (`exec()` environment) under the variable name `df`.
 Provide a copy of the DataFrame to avoid accidental modifications.
 * The system prompt in [system_prompt.md](../src/config/system_prompt.md) must be adjusted accordingly.
   * It must inform the AI model that the dataset is available in a Pandas DataFrame named `df`.